 “At the beginning and end of each meeting we have social time,” explains Becca Briggs of Girl Scouts of Citrus.
 “I open up the screen share and let the girls draw and play games together without too much structure.”

-If your girls want or need a bit more structure, you might come up with some prompts and icebreaker games to get them started.
+If your girls want or need a bit more structure, you might come up with some prompts to get them started.
 “Have a girl choose an opening question, then ask her to ‘popcorn’ (pass) the question to another girl, who responds and popcorns to another girl,” says Denise.
 “Questions have ranged from ‘What weather are you today?’ (girls typically provide context for their response) to ‘What is your favorite character in a book?’ and many others.”

 You can also encourage girls to use the chat feature of your meeting platform to keep them engaged, especially for those who may be more introverted.
 “We might say, ‘Vivi has written a comment in the chat.’
 Then Vivi might choose to expound on her comment aloud or choose to keep her participation to what she wrote in the chat, and other girls might build on that comment,” shares Denise.